Investor Insight: Lilis Energy, Inc. [LLEX] Goes Ballistic – Investor Confidence on the Rise

 Lilis Energy, Inc. [NYSE:LLEX]: Analyst Rating and Earnings

-Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on Thu 6 Feb (In 27 Days).
+Keep your eyes on this company’s next financial results, which are scheduled to be made public on Thu 6 Feb (In 23 Days).

 Fundamental Analysis of Lilis Energy, Inc. [LLEX]